jaysylvester/citizen/README.md

         // Access the returned data via the output argument:
         //
         // output.listen    - Contains status of all methods in listen()
-        //                    Each method's status can be 'waiting', 'ready', 'timeout', or 'error'
+        //                    Each method's status can be 'waiting', 'ready', 'timeout', 'skipped', or 'error'
         //
         //                    {
         //                      success: true,